 The spinal cord is around the same diameter as a human finger and runs from the base of the head to the waist.

-The cord itself is protected by vertebra – rings of bone also known as the spinal column and surrounded by a clear fluid called Cerebral Spinal Fluid (CSF) that acts as a cushion, preventing the delicate nerve tissues of which the cord is made from being damaged and stopping them from rubbing or banging against the inside of the spine.
+The cord itself is protected by vertebra – rings of bone also known as the spinal column – and surrounded by a clear fluid called Cerebral Spinal Fluid (CSF).
+CSF acts as a cushion, preventing the delicate nerve tissues of which the cord is made from being damaged and stopping them from rubbing or banging against the inside of the spine.

 Each vertebra is numbered according to its location within the spine starting from “1” at the top.

 - The Cervical spinal segments are numbered C1 – C7